bob-weber/cardGame-500/TaskList.md

 - [ ] Save game settings to a file, accessible to various dialogs, like window position.
   - [ ] Then save bidding dialog position, so bidding on different rounds can get the position.
 - [ ] When removing cards from the table, remove the image.
 Right now, this problem isn't obvious because we redeal.
+- [ ] Find a better way to map label events from the GUI to which object to update.

 # Phase 0.5
 - [ ] Add testing for card class